 Courses of selected topics will be offered periodically as determined by the needs of the curriculum.
-Prerequisite: See individual course listing in the current semester course schedule.
+Prerequisites can vary based on the topic selected.
+See individual course listings for each semester for the specific topic and any prerequisites.

 INS 400 Advanced Independent Study in International Studies (1-4 hours)